 You can add the SNMP service to start whenever the system boots itself by running the below commands to avoid such situations.

 And you don’t have to manually start the SNMP service later on.

-Remember, on the step 1 when we installed the SNMP package, it was inactive.
-If the SNMP service is not running or if it is in inactive state you can type
+Remember, In step 1, when we installed the SNMP package, it was inactive.
+If the SNMP service is not running or if it is in an inactive state, you can type

 service SNMP startor

 Firewalld is the firewall service on Redhat 7/8 and CentOS 7/8.